kierandidi/kdidi_webpage/example/_posts/2021-02-13-whats-new-in-hydejack-9-1.md

 I also enjoy the [Omics!Omics! blog](http://omicsomics.blogspot.com/) by Keith Robinson due to its timely coverage of news in the biotech industry, specifically regarding new fancy sequencing techniques.
 [Lilian Weng's blog](https://lilianweng.github.io/) helped me in the darkest coding hours where nothing makes sense, especially not your code and the math behind it.

-I love antibodies (as should be visible by the picture on the landing page, showing a ribbon cartoon of an IgG in PyMol, PDB code ), therefore the [OPIG blog](https://www.blopig.com/blog/) is always a good read, especially since their content is a nice mix of bioinformatics/protein design and "how the heck do I get this command line tool to work" tutorials.
+I love antibodies (as should be visible by the picture on the landing page, showing a ribbon cartoon of a mouse IgG in PyMol, PDB code [1igt](https://www.rcsb.org/structure/1igt)), therefore the [OPIG blog](https://www.blopig.com/blog/) is always a good read, especially since their content is a nice mix of bioinformatics/protein design and "how the heck do I get this command line tool to work" tutorials.

-There is also [Some Thoughts on a Mysterious Universe](https://moalquraishi.wordpress.com/) by Mohammed AlQuraishi, which does not feature new blog posts to often, but if one comes out it always blows my mind.
+There is also [Some Thoughts on a Mysterious Universe](https://moalquraishi.wordpress.com/) by Mohammed AlQuraishi, which does not feature new blog posts to often, but when I stumble upon one it always blows my mind.
 Love his holistic view on problems and the philosophical touch he brings to topics where I did'nt see this connection before.

 There are many others I often consult when I get want to know more about something, such as the famous [Machine Learning Mastery blog](https://machinelearningmastery.com/about/), [ML Theory](https://hunch.net/) by John Langford or the [Berkeley AI Research blog](https://bair.berkeley.edu/blog/), but the ones I mentioned above where definetely the ones that got me excited about blogging and from which I learned an awful lot!